Skip to content

 This function executes a basic optimization workflow by performing these steps:

-Adds an optimizer step to the workflow plan.
-The resulting EverestOptimizerStep object can be executed using its run method.
+Creates an optimizer EverestOptimizer object that can be executed using its run method.
 The run method supports the following parameters to customize its behavior:

 • controls (array-like, optional): Initial control values for the optimizer.
 If not specified, the initial values from the Everest configuration are used.